dapierce/dapierce.github.io-archive/_posts/2017-09-02-windows-10-a-linux-dev-environment.md

 `shell: 'bash.exe',`

-You can find good Hyper themes and plugins here: https://github.com/bnb/awesome-hyper and add them using the config file.
+You can find good Hyper themes and plugins here: [Awesome Hyper Github](https://github.com/bnb/awesome-hyper) and add them using the config file.

 With these steps done, you are now ready to take your MacOS/Linux development workflow to Windows!